completing-the-loop/loop-tool-dashboard/README.md

 ## Architecture

-* Standard django app
+* Standard django app with Vue instances on many pages
- * Not a single page app (No React or Angular)
-* Interesting things
-* Javascript for the entire site is aggregated using `django-compress`
+* Course data is accessible only to assigned course owners
-* Admin is accessible only to staff
+* Admin is accessible only to system administrators
   * `django-stronghold` means login required by default

 ## Development